Client Agreement of Policies, Terms and Conditions

 Discontinuation of Services

-The AAHP reserves the right to suspend and/or discontinue services on site, and without advance notice to the Student, if the Student’s account is in arrears.
-In cases involving Students who are minors, the Student may be invited to help in studio or observe the class, while the AAHP attempts to contact the Student’s Representative.
+The AAHP reserves the right to suspend and/or discontinue services on site, and without advance notice to the Student and/or the Student’s Representative, if the Student’s account is in arrears.
+In cases involving Students who are minors and left alone in class, the Student may be invited to help in studio or observe the class, while the AAHP attempts to contact the Student’s Representative.

-The AAHP reserves the right to suspend services without further notice should the Student’s account remain unpaid past the posted AAHP payment deadlines, or past any special arrangement we may have formally established with the Student.
+The AAHP reserves the right to suspend services without further notice should the Student’s account remain unpaid past the posted AAHP payment deadlines, or past any special arrangement we may have formally established with the Student and or the Student’s Representative.
 Student also forfeits all pending regular classes and make-ups for the relevant Session.
 Suspension will remain in effect until the next Session, provided all fees and charges have been paid in full.

 AAHP reserves the right to summarily dismiss any Student at any time for any reasons other than billing, and hereby agrees to follow up with a written notice to that effect, detailing the reasons for taking such action.
 Said notice will be delivered privately to the Student or Representative via email, postal mail, and/or hand-delivery.